zlgopen/awtk/README.md

 ### for all platforms

-> If PIL isn't installed, please use pip install:
+> If PIL isn't installed, please use pip to install:

 ```
 pip install Pillow
 ```

-> If nodejs glob isn't installed, please use npm install:
+> If nodejs glob isn't installed, please use npm to install:

 ```
 npm install -g glob